kiboschool/course-web-application-development/src/lessons/web-apps/project.md

 # Assignment: Web App Tour

-## Submission

-To get credit for the assignment, [complete the questions on Gradescope](https://www.gradescope.com/courses/480017/assignments/2536659/).

 ## Web App Tour

 In this project, you won't be writing code.
 Instead, you'll be exploring